aqlaboratory/openfold-3/docs/source/precomputed_msas.md

 ## 2. Precomputed MSA File Format

 This section details the format of the MSA files provided by our Snakemake pipeline for generating protein MSAs.
-MSAs generated with a different method should follow this format:
+MSAs generated with a different method should follow the same format:
 - `a3m` or `sto`
 - first sequence in the MSA must be the query sequence i.e.: the protein sequence for which the structure is to be predicted